 |District of Columbia||91||987|

 If you want to compare your state’s scores with another state, it’s best to compare between states that have similar percentages of students taking the SAT each year.

 Does the average SAT score matter?

 The average SAT score can be a good benchmark, but it shouldn’t be your goal.
 Here are a few other ways to know where your SAT score stands.

 Set a realistic but ambitious goal for yourself.
-For some students, their goal might be the state or national average SAT score.
+For some students, the goal might be the state or national average SAT score.
 For others it might be higher.
-If your SAT score is too low to receive any merit-based aid at your dream school, it might be good to add a few more schools to your list!
+If your SAT score is too low to receive any merit-based aid at your dream school, add a few more schools to your list!

 Remember that you are your own biggest competition.
 Your goal should be to work your hardest to get your best score.
 That means preparing well, taking practice tests, and taking the SAT multiple times.
-It doesn’t mean comparing yourself to your classmates or siblings.
+Don’t compare yourself to your classmates or siblings.

 Keep taking the test.
 Your first test will probably not be your best score.
 Many students earn their best score the third or fourth time they take the SAT.
 So don’t stop with your first (or even second) score!
 Keep working hard and pushing yourself to see how you can improve.